 (e) the name and, in the case of a person who is not self-employed, the employer of every person who is to enter on that land to carry out the work referred to in paragraph (d).

 [Section 89 amended: No. 23 of 1996 s.
 21; No. 14 of 1998 s.
 10 and 32; No. 54 of 2003 s.
 22 and 57; No. 60 of 2003 s.
 100 (as amended: No. 40 of 2005 s.
-13(4) and (5)).]
+13(4) and (5)); No. 40 of 2020 s.
+111(1).]

-90. Obtaining information, inspectors’ powers as to
+89A.
+Use of assistance and force

+(1) An inspector may use assistance and force that is reasonably necessary in the circumstances when exercising a power under section 89 but cannot use force against a person.

+(2) If the use of reasonable force is likely to cause significant damage to property, the inspector is not entitled to use force without the prior authority of the CEO in the particular case.

+(3) An inspector may request a police officer or other person to assist the inspector in exercising a power under this Part, and that person may assist the inspector in the exercise of the power.

+(4) A person while assisting an inspector at the request of the inspector and in accordance with this Act —

+(a) has the same powers as are conferred on an inspector under this Part; and

+(b) is subject to the same responsibilities as an inspector under this Part but is not required to give notice under section 89(4); and

+(c) has the same protection from liability as an inspector.

+(5) Nothing in this section derogates from the powers of a police officer.

+[Section 89A inserted: No. 40 of 2020 s.
+73.]

+90. Powers of inspectors to obtain information

-(1) An inspector may by notice in writing require —
+(1) An inspector may —

-(a) the occupier of any premises from which there has been, is, or is likely to be, an emission, or onto which any waste has been or is being discharged, to produce to the inspector —
+(a) direct the occupier of any premises from which there has been, is, or is likely to be, an emission, or onto which any waste has been or is being discharged, to produce to the inspector —

 (i) any books or other sources of information relating to that emission or to any manufacturing, industrial or trade processes carried on at those premises; or